At the appointment

 - the full name, date of birth and occupation of a surviving or late spouse or civil partner

 - whether they were getting a State Pension or any other benefits

 - their NHS number (if you have it)

-You should take supporting documents that show your name and address (eg a utility bill) but you can register a death without them.
+You should take supporting documents that show your name and address (for example a utility bill) but you can register a death without them.